Gaurav-2803/Notes/SQL/SQL Notes .md

 1. ## DQL - Data Query Language

-- DQL statements are used for performing queries on the data within schema objects.
+- DQL statements perform queries on the data within schema objects.

 - The purpose of the DQL Command is to get some schema relation based on the query passed to it.